robotsorcerer/robotsorcerer.github.io/_posts/2017-04-03-Convex-NonConvex.md

 $$

 <a name="initialization"></a>
-### Initialization
+### QP Initialization

-For the primal and dual problems:
+For the primal problem, we have,

 $$
  \text{minimize} \quad \frac{1}{2}x^T Q  x + p^T x + (\frac{1}{2}\|s\|^2_2) \\